wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/_blogs/blog.md

 ## Who Is This For?

 Anyone interested in building intelligent, goal-oriented agents—developers, data scientists, and AI enthusiasts.
-No prior experience with Azure AI Agent Service required.
+No prior experience with Foundry Agent Service required.

 ## How Does the Workshop Work?